 Anke Jannie Landman, Senior Reservoir Engineer at the Schoonebeek oilfield, in the Netherlands, pushes her extracurricular activity to the very edge.
 She’s a world champion and Olympic speed skater.

-“I participate in short and long track competitions, and I’m the current all-round world champion and world record holder in the ladies’ long track, ages 40 to 44 category,” says Anke Jannie.
+“I participate in short and long track competitions, and I’m the current sprint world champion and world record holder in the ladies’ long track, ages 40 to 44 category,” says Anke Jannie.

 Anke Jannie took part in the 1994 and 1998 Winter Olympics in short track speed skating.
 She still competes today in the regular women’s competitions.
 And she’s still winning.

 “In 2015, at age 40, I won a medal at the National Short Track Championships and won the Europa Cup Short Track.
 That was 20 years after I won the first national title.”